miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/cloudtropgarden.md

 published: true
 labels:
   - Level Design
-  - Super Mario Bros 3
+  - Super Mario Bros.
+3
   - Platformer Design
 summary: "A level design of the video game saga Super Mario.
 The level is intended for World 5 of Super Mario Bros.
 3 (1988)."
 ---